vjFaLk/valmik-in/content/posts/bias-lighting-wled.md

   - This is a script someone wrote to be able to communicate between WLED and the Prismatik software
   - Follow the instructions in the README to set it up.
-  - In the ini file, set
+  - In the .ini file change the IP Address for the WLED device, the UDP port will be default

 This is how data moves in this setup -